Gunmen Kill Husband, Abduct Wife, Daughter in Ekiti

 “They (the attackers) didn’t take the vehicle; they only left the corpse of the man and took away the other people in the vehicle.

-“There was a pool of blood inside the Jeep and this made people suspect that those who did the work were kidnappers”.
+“There was pool of blood inside the Jeep and this made people to suspect that those who did the work were kidnappers”.

-Confirming the incident, the police spokesman clarified that the sympathisers could not do much to save the victim, as he died on the spot.
+Confirming the incident, the Police Spokesman, Abutu, added that the sympathisers could not do much to save the victim, as he died on the spot.

-“The police have mobilised to the spot and combed the surrounding forests with other agencies like the Amotekun Corps, Nigerian Security and Civil Defence Corps, local hunters and vigilance group.
+“The police have mobilised to the spot and combing the surrounding forests with other agencies like the Amotekun Corps, Nigerian Security and Civil Defence Corps, local hunters and vigilance group.

 “Killing and kidnapping are two evils all of us as patriotic citizens must join hands with security agencies to defeat.